H3nkl3r/FindMyAccounts/README.md

 `$ python scraper.py`

+If you have 2FA activated for your email account, you need to use an app password.

 ## Limitations
 * Assumption that every account you have is linked to your email address
 * Every Account provider sent a verification email to your email